sbuschjaeger/PyPruning/Readme.md

 # Reproducing results from literature

-There is a decent amount of pruning methods available in literature which mostly differs by the scoring functions used to score the performance of sub-ensembles.
+There is a decent amount of pruning methods available in literature which mostly differ by the scoring function as well as the optimizer used to score the performance of sub-ensembles.
 All pruning methods accept different forms of metrics and/or algorithm to determine the specific behavior.
-Please have a look at the specific class files to see which metrics are already implemented.
-If you cannot find you metric of choice feel free to implement it.
+Please have a look at the documentation to see which metrics are already implemented and how to add your own.
 Currently supported are

 - `individual_margin_diversity` (Guo, H., Liu, H., Li, R., Wu, C., Guo, Y., & Xu, M. (2018).
 Margin & diversity based ordering ensemble pruning.
 Neurocomputing, 275, 237–246. https://doi.org/10.1016/j.neucom.2017.06.052)
 - `individual_contribution` (Lu, Z., Wu, X., Zhu, X., & Bongard, J. (2010).
 Ensemble pruning via individual contribution ordering.
 Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, 871–880. https://doi.org/10.1145/1835804.1835914)